 As the diagram below illustrates, portions of the total enterprise price may have to be assigned to certain individuals to assure their continued cooperation or non-competition with the buyer.
 The balance of the total business enterprise price is assigned to the equity in the business enterprise.

-Price to Equity Holders for Stock or Assets of the Business
+Price to Equity Holders

+for stock or assets

+of the business
-Price to Employees for personal agreements from key employees not to compete with the Buyer

-Frice to Employees for personal transitional services of key employees
+Price to Employees

+for personal agreements from key employees not to compete with the Buyer for personal transitional services of key employees